Zen to Go Logo

 This concept is closely linked to occupational health and its importance in preventing risks, but it goes a step further.
 While occupational health focuses on safety and accident prevention, workplace wellness actively seeks to promote a positive and proactive state of overall health.

-As we have seen since 2019 while working with companies across Mexico, organizations that actively prioritize wellness not only retain talent better but also create more cohesive, creative, and motivated teams to achieve common goals.
+As we have seen since 2019 working with companies across Mexico, organizations that actively prioritize wellness not only retain talent better but also create more cohesive, creative, and motivated teams to achieve common goals.

 The 4 dimensions of workplace wellness (and why they matter more than you think)

 Think of it as building a house.
-You can’t focus all your attention on the walls and forget about the foundations, roof, or electrical installation.
+You can't focus all your attention on the walls and forget about the foundation, roof, or electrical installation.
 Each element is crucial.
 The same goes for wellness: one dimension supports the other.

 1. Physical wellness

-Actions that truly work:
+Actions that genuinely work:

 2. Mental and emotional wellness